neondatabase/website/content/docs/guides/branch-restore.md

 Here is how to use the editor:
 1. Select the branch you want to query against, then select a timestamp, the same as you would to [Restore a branch](#restore-a-branch-to-an-earlier-state).

-1. Don't click **Branch Restore** yet.
-Instead, look to the Time Travel Assist window where you'll find the SQL editor you can use to write your query.
+    This makes the selection for the Time Travel query.
+Notice the updated fields above the SQL editor show the **branch** and **timestamp** you just selected.
     ![Time travel query](/docs/guides/time_travel_assist.png)

-    You can see the selected branch and timestamp against which this query will be run.
-1. Make sure you select the right database to run your query against; the database selection dropdown appears under the SQL editor.
+1. Check that you have the right database selected to run your query against.
+Use the database selector under the SQL editor to switch to a different database for querying against.
 1. Write your read-only query in the editor, then click **Query at timestamp** to run the query.

 If your query is successful, you will see a table of results under the editor.